 Each year the Feyereisens host an opening day event in May to officially kick-off summer at the field.
 Opening day grows a little each season—this year, guess how many people were there?

 More than 50 kids of all ages and abilities, and dozens of parents gathered to celebrate opening day 2016.
-Super America donated food for the event, Minnesota Twins announcer Jim Cunningham called the game via a PA system, and there was a trumpeting duo on hand to play the national anthem, seventh inning stretch and more.
+Speedway donated food for the event, Minnesota Twins announcer Jim Cunningham called the game via a PA system, and there was a trumpeting duo on hand to play the national anthem, seventh inning stretch and more.
 Gillette communicators were there to capture the event.
 We detailed the festivities and the field's powerful message in the video above.

 Several journalists were on-hand to cover the excitement as well: